Netflix faces boycott calls in India over 'A Suitable Boy' kissing scene - Local News 8

 “I have requested authorities to examine why, and with what intentions this program and this theme has been restarted on [streaming] platforms,” he said, adding that he was looking into what legal action could be taken.

 On Saturday, a BJP youth leader — Gaurav Tiwari — told reporters that he had lodged a separate complaint against Netflix’s vice president of content in India and its director of public policy in relation to the show.
-The complaint accuses Netflix of committing “deliberate or malicious acts, intended to outrage religious feelings.”
+The Madhya Pradesh police registered Tiwari’s complaint on Monday, which accuses Netflix of committing “deliberate or malicious acts, intended to outrage religious feelings.”
 Under Indian law, such an offense could be punishable by a prison term of up to three years, a fine, or both.

+Netflix declined to comment.
+Mira Nair, the director of the show, did not respond to a request for comment.

 Adapting to India